UnbearableFate/RepForPaper/magnetSticky/approach.md

 To calculate the magnet metric, we observe that there are four new users who register his/her account in 2017  (A, B, C and D), and all of them discuss in topic 1, while two users (BC) discuss in topic 2 and two users participate in the disccusion of topic 3.
 In this case, Magnet value of topic 1 in 2017 is 4/4 , topic 2 is 2/4 and topic is 2/4.

 To calculate the sticky metric, on topic 1, there are three users participate in the discussion in 2017 (A, B and C) but only one of them also  participate in the discussion in 2018 (A).
 Hence, the sticky value of project 1 is 1/4 . on topic 2, there are 2 users participate in the discussion in 2017 (B and C) but only one of them also  participate in the discussion in 2018 (B).
 Even though new users E F G participate in the discussion in 2018, we still calculate the value of sticky as 1/2 .For the same reason, the sticky of topic 3 is 2/2 in 2018

+# 3 Database
+In this paper, we anlyze the Stack Overflow dataset provided by [Sebastian Baltes ->SOTorrent: Reconstructing and Analyzing the Evolution of Stack Overflow Posts.] called SOTorrent.
+SOTorrent is *an open dataset based on the official SO data dump.
+SOTorrent provides access to the version history of SO content at the level of whole posts and individual text or code blocks.
+It connects SO posts to other platforms by aggregating URLs from text blocks and by collecting references from GitHub files to SO posts.*
+The dataset includes 20 different table which store not only data from official SO data dump but also data extracted from original data dump. however , in this paper , we only anlyze the data from table "Posts" which includes about 42 million posts from Stack overflow and table "Users" where there are about 9 million rows of user information and pay attation to user , tag and time informaiton of questions
+In this paper, we consider a user to be one who ask or answer questions in Stack Overflow, Those who comment or like/unlike on questions or answers are not counted in the statistics.